Subscribe & Save + Get Free shipping on all Auto-ship Orders

 Other Names: Bovine Whey Protein Isolate, Concentre de Proteine de Petit-Lait Bovin, Fraction de Lactoserum, Fraction de Petit-Lait, Isolat de Proteine de Lactoserum, Isolat de Proteine de Petit-Lait, Lactoserum de Lait de ChÃ¨vre, MBP, Milk Protein, Milk Protein Isolate, Mineral Whey Isolate, ProteÃnas del Suero de la Leche, de Lactoserum, de Lait, de Petit-Lait, Whey, Whey Fraction, Whey Peptides, Whey Isolate, WPI.

-Origin: Raised and processed in.
+Origin: Raised and processed in the USA.
 Packaged with care in Florida, USA.

 How to Maintain Optimum Freshness